-- Provide a mix of housing types and affordable housing in differing settings across the City. - Ensure the quality of existing and new housing.
+- Provide a mix of housing types and attainable housing in differing settings across the City. - Ensure the quality of existing and new housing.

-- Take advantage of Center redevelopment to increase housing diversity and affordability. - Find opportunities outside of Centers to increase housing diversity and affordability. - Implement the recommendations from the Virginia Beach Housing Study. - Apply design guidelines to ensure the development of a variety of housing types affordable across all income levels in Centers and Community Hubs and along Multimodal Corridors. - Evaluate the adopted zoning ordinance and map to identify barriers to creating or maintaining affordable housing.
+- Take advantage of Center redevelopment to increase housing diversity and attainability. - Find opportunities outside of Centers to increase housing diversity and attainability. - Apply design guidelines to ensure the development of a variety of housing types affordable across all income levels in Centers and Community Hubs and along Multimodal Corridors. - Evaluate the adopted zoning ordinance and map to identify barriers to creating or maintaining attainable housing. - Identify strategies to address increasing senior housing demand.